-Failing to use the correct replacement fuse or breaker could result in failure of the device or damage to the electrical system.
+Failing to use the correct replacement breaker could result in failure of the device or damage to the electrical system.
 Contact your dealer for repair information.

-Accessories not integrated into the DC dash panels can include lights with integrated switches, marine head controls, stereos, aftermarket electronics and 12V outlets.
-These devices draw current directly from the accessory fuse block on the master electrical panel in the console.
+Accessories not integrated into the control unit can include lights with integrated switches, marine head controls, stereos, aftermarket electronics and 12V outlets.
+These devices draw current from the accessory fuse blocks.
+The fuse blocks are similar to those found in automobiles, and use snap-in fuses to protect a circuit.
+You can obtain replacements for these fuses from your dealer or local auto-parts store.
+Always replace a damaged fuse with one of equal rating.